NejRemeslnici/tailwind-sorter/README.md

 ## Guarding sort order via Overcommit

-We use [Overcommit](https://github.com/sds/overcommit) to guard a common set of rules configured in our project upon each commit.
+We use [Overcommit](https://github.com/sds/overcommit) to guard a common set of rules configured in our project during each commit.
 Here, we provide a [simple pre-commit hook](https://github.com/NejRemeslnici/tailwind-sorter/blob/main/.git-hooks/pre_commit/check_css_classes_order.rb) and a sample